-During June 2007, our Board of Directors approved and we executed an agreement to sell the stock of our non-core staffing unit, Dunhill Staffing Systems, Inc. ("Dunhill"), to ATS Group LLC, subject to certain closing adjustments.
+During June 2007, our Board of Directors approved and we executed an agreement to sell the stock of our non-core staffing unit, Dunhill Staffing Systems, Inc. ("Dunhill").
 The transaction closed on July 19, 2007.
-The amounts related to this operation are presented as discontinued operations in our condensed consolidated statements of income and our condensed consolidated statement of cash flows for all periods presented.
-Additionally, the net assets are reported as discontinued operations in our condensed consolidated balance sheets as of June 30, 2007 and December 31, 2006.
+The amounts related to this operation are presented as discontinued operations in our condensed consolidated statements of income and our condensed consolidated statements of cash flows for all periods presented.
+Additionally, the net assets are reported as discontinued operations in our condensed consolidated balance sheet as of December 31, 2006.